douglas-thoms/practicalmachinelearning/index.md

 ## 3           LDA    0.2955356233 0.7044644 0.6259796
 ```
 ### Cross Validation and Out of Sample Error
-* 5 k-folds were chosen since each fold represents 20% of testing data.
+* 5 k-folds were chosen since each fold represents 20% of training data.

 * Comparing the confusion matrices, Random Forest model looks the most accurate out of sample as well.